icarus-sim/icarus/README.md

     $ python icarus.py --results results.pickle config.py

-After saved results in pickle format you can extract results in a human readable format using the `printresults.py` script from the `scripts` folder.
+After saveing the results in pickle format you can extract them in a human readable format using the `printresults.py` script from the `scripts` folder.
 Example usage could be:

     $ python scripts/printresults.py results.pickle > results.txt